DaveParillo/OpenDSA/RST/en/Glossary.rst

       :term:`runtime stack`, the :term:`free store`, and the :term:`garbage collector <garbage collection>`,
       and it conducts the execution of the program.

+   run-time polymorphism
+      A form of :term:`polymorphism` known as Overriding.
+      Overridden methods are those which implement a new method with the same signature as a method inherited from its base class.
+      Compare to :term:`compile-time polymorphism`.

    runtime stack
       The place where an :term:`activation record` is stored when a